coop-deluxe/sm64coopdx/docs/lua/functions-5.md

 ### C Prototype
 `f32 minf(f32 a, f32 b);`

-### Description
-Finds the minimum of two floating-point numbers

 [:arrow_up_small:](#)

 <br />

 ## [radians_to_sm64](#radians_to_sm64)

+### Description
+Converts an angle from radians to SM64 format

 ### Lua Example
 `local integerValue = radians_to_sm64(radiansAngle)`